Blog Icon

 Reason #3: Pricing Issues

 For some customers, the decision to churn is primarily driven by pricing factors and budgetary constraints.
-A company’s budget for a product is usually dictated by how much value they receive from the product.
-So, if you’re seeing lots of inquiries about discounts and downgrades due to price, your customers may not be seeing or understanding the value they get out of your product.
+A company's budget for a product is usually dictated by how much value they receive from the product.
+So, if you're seeing lots of inquiries about discounts and downgrades due to price, your customers may not be seeing or understanding the value they get out of your product, which affects your Monthly Recurring Revenue (MRR).

 Red Flags 🚩